9-8-7-6/cs-notes/parallel programming/part 3: gpu programming.md

 *   Registers
     *   Automatic variables(scalar/array) inside kernels.
     *   Data lifetime = thread lifetime.
-    *   Accessible by any thread in the threadblock.
+    *   Accessible only by the owning thread.

 *   **Per-thread Local Memory**
 *   **Per-block- Shared Memory(Fast):**
     *   A small block of memory located inside each SM.
-    *   Shared only among the internal SPs of that specific SM.
+    *   Shared only among the internal cores of that specific SM.
     *   C/C++: **__shared__** int a[SIZE];
-    *   Date lifetime = block lifetime.
+    *   Data lifetime = block lifetime.
 *   **Global Memory (Slow):**
     *   The large on-board memory (VRAM).
     *   Accessible by all SMs on the chip but has significantly higher latency compared to shared memory.